Serving

 -- Serve With

-1. Trim the BEEF of excess fat and cut into cubes about 1 inch on a side.
+1. Trim the BEEF of excess fat and cut into cubes 1 inch to 1-1/2 inches on a side.

-11. Stir in Potatoes, adjust liquid with more stock if needed, and cook another 1/2 hour or until potatoes are done.
+6. Stir in Potatoes, adjust liquid with more stock if needed, and cook another 20 minutes or until potatoes are tender.

-12. If using Csipetke, stir them in a few minutes before taking off the heat, or cook them separately and pass in a bowl at the table.
-Oil them lightly so they don't stick together.
+7. Stir in 1/2 T more Paprika.
+If using Csipetke, stir them in a few minutes before taking off the heat, or cook them separately and pass in a bowl at the table.
+Butter them lightly so they don't stick together.

 NOTES:

-2. Lard: If it isn't fried in lard it isn't Hungarian.
-Not to worry, it isn't nearly as bad as the deadly trans fats you were told to use instead - and you survived those (we hope) - but if you must you can use non-virgin olive oil.
+If it isn't fried in lard it isn't really Hungarian.
+Not to worry, lard isn't nearly as bad for you as the deadly trans fats you were told to use instead - and you survived those (we hope).
+If you really must, you can use non-virgin olive oil, or better, Avocado oil.
+For details see our Lard Page.

-4. Csipetke: This item is optional.
-These are fresh hand pinched noodles, easy to make - recipe for Csipetke.
+This item is optional.
+These are fresh hand pinched noodles, easy to make.
+See our recipe for Csipetke.

 ©Andrew Grygus - ajg@aaxnet.com - Linking to and non-commercial use of this page is permitted.